0123-hamn/COMSYS-Hackathon-5-2025/README.md

 # Gender Recognition System with Webcam
+# By - Dhrubojyoti Chowdhury , Hemanta Ghosh & Iman Chandra From Narula Institute of Technology

 This project implements a real-time gender recognition system using deep learning and computer vision.
 The system can detect faces from a webcam feed and classify them as male or female.